Britain, U.S. warn citizens of high risk of attacks in Kenya

 Western diplomats have privately said Kenyan security forces - which receive aid and training from the United States, Britain and Israel among others - are weakened by rivalries between agencies that also hamper intelligence work.

-Al Shabaab has said it will carry out attacks in Kenya to demand Kenyan troops withdraw from neighbouring Somalia, something Kenyatta has rejected.
+Al Shabaab has said it will carry out attacks in Kenya to demand Kenyan troops withdraw from neighboring Somalia, something Kenyatta has rejected.

 Kenya sent troops into Somalia in October 2011 to pursue the insurgents it blamed for a surge in violence and kidnappings threatening tourism in east Africa’s biggest economy.